thorchain/docs/thornodes/managing.md

 YOU ARE RESPONSIBLE FOR THE CODE RUNNING ON YOUR NODE. **YOU ARE** THE NETWORK.
 INSPECT ALL CODE YOU EXECUTE.
 {% endhint %}

-## Yggdrasil vaults

-Each node has a unique address on each supported chain.
-This is their Yggdrasil vault.
-The network will fund all nodes Yggdrasil vaults and instruct them to perform small transactions in order to lower the number of computationally expensive TSS signatures.

 ### Finding Yggdrasil addresses

 To find your Yggdrasil addresses, firstly navigate to [https://runescan.io/vaults](https://runescan.io/vaults)